 We spent the entire day exploring the beautiful city of Seville.
-We walked everywhere, along the riverbank to the Torre del Oro (The Golden Tower).
+We walked everywhere, and along the riverbank to the Torre del Oro (The Golden Tower).
 Seville owed much of its success in maritime trade to its river which offered ships more protection than a traditional European port.
 Built in the 1200’s the tower’s name is derived from the golden glow that the reflection of the buildings casts on the river.

 Nowadays the tower is home to a maritime museum detailing the river’s importance throughout Seville’s history.
-We then continued through the Santa Cruz district to the gardens (Parque de Maria Luisa) to the magnificent Placa de Espanya.
+We then continued through the Santa Cruz district to the gardens (Parque de Maria Luisa) and onto the magnificent Placa de Espanya.
 The gardens stretch alongside the Guadalquivir river and were formerly part of the Palace of San Telmo but were donated to the city in 1893.

 The Placa de Espanya was designed in 1914 by a local architect for the 1929 Iberio-American exhibition.
 The Regionalist Revival style of architecture using local materials, was constructed to showcase Spain’s role in history, industry and technology.
 The buildings are currently used as Government offices.